 I’ve recently adopted a strange breakfast eating habit.
 I would get up, grumpily make myself a cup of tea, grunt at G., (on a good morning, I can manage a lopsided smile) and dunk a Digestives or Hobnob into my cuppa.
 I find myself adopting different eating routines in different countries.
 I don’t normally have biscuits for breakfast, so I find this slightly puzzling.

 I’d noticed I was ploughing through the packet of HobNobs one day and thought, ‘I should really learn how to make this’.
 In one of my attempts to eat healthier, I bought a kilo pack of oats and had only cooked it twice.
 Once with bananas, and the other in meatballs (I didn’t have breadcrumbs).
-Making HobNobs would be the perfect solution to using the oats up.
+Now another reason to use them!

 Unfortunately for us, Swedes have not yet heard of golden syrup.
 They have numerous syrups in store but G.’s colleagues didn’t think it was the same as golden syrup.